“Reducing violence against women"

 “Addresses the broader determinants of health”

-A survivor of sexual assault (sex trafficking), suffered from depression, anxiety and other complex issues was unable to leave the house – who, after experiencing the program became a ROARHEART™ program peer support person, returned to education, became an active volunteer for her community, attended community activities, sought support from sexual assault services, and received 2 offers from local Universities where she is now studying and pursuing a career she’s passionate about.
+A survivor of sexual assault (sex trafficking), suffered from depression, anxiety and other complex issues was unable to leave the house – who, after experiencing the program became a ROARHEART™ program peer support person, returned to education, became an active volunteer for their community, attended community activities, sought support from sexual assault services, and received 2 offers from local Universities where they pursued a career they are passionate about.

 Self-acceptance is contagious